multiarch/qemu-user-static/docs/developers_guide.md

 ## Programs input & output

 In this section, we describe a program's input and output.
-This repository is a pipeline system by using Travis CI.
+This repository is a pipeline system by using Github Actions.

-First, we describe the entire pipelne system's input and output. `.travis.yml` is the top level file.
+First, we describe the entire pipelne system's input and output. `.github/workflows/actions.yml` is the top level file.

 * Input of the pipeline: `qemu-user-static-X.Y.Z-R.fcNN.$arch.rpm` RPM file under [Fedora Project URL](https://kojipkgs.fedoraproject.org/packages/qemu).
 Right now `$arch` is only x86_64.
 * Output of the pipeline: